Theodore Freeman: Death

-Freeman died of a bird strike on the morning of October 31, 1964.
+Freeman died in a plane crash due to a bird strike on the morning of October 31, 1964.
 After a delay caused by fog, he piloted a T-38A Talon from St. Louis to Houston.
 Freeman was returning on Saturday from McDonnell training facilities in St. Louis and crashed during final approach to landing at Ellington Air Force Base in Houston.
 There were reports of geese due to the fog, one of which flew into the port-side air intake of his NASA-modified T-38 jet trainer, causing the engine to flame out.
 Flying shards of Plexiglas entered the jet engine during the crash.

 Freeman attempted to land on the runway, but realized he was too short and might hit military housing.
 He banked away from the runway and ejected.
 The jet had nosed down a considerable amount, and he ejected nearly horizontally.
 Freeman's parachute did not deploy in time, and he died upon impact with the ground; his skull was fractured and he had severe chest injuries.

 Personal life

-Freeman was survived by his wife Faith Clark Freeman and one daughter, Faith Huntington.
-Faith Freeman first heard of her husband's death when a reporter came to her house: NASA subsequently ensured that in the case of future astronaut deaths, their families were informed by other astronauts as quickly as possible.
-He was buried with full military honors in Arlington National Cemetery.
+Freeman was married with one daughter.
+His wife first heard of her husband's death when a Houston reporter, Jim Schefter, arrived at her house; NASA subsequently ensured that in the case of future astronaut deaths, the families would be informed by other astronauts as quickly as possible.
+Freeman was buried with full military honors in Arlington National Cemetery.
 Five astronauts were pallbearers at the funeral.